 In Iraq, at least 57 people have died after a pair of car bombs exploded in Baghdad.
-Targeted in the attack were a group of day laborers seeking work.
+Targeted in the attack was a group of day laborers seeking work.

-In Anbar province, 18 Marines have been injured after their helicopter was forced to make a hard landing.
+In Anbar province, 18 marines have been injured after their helicopter was forced to make a hard landing.
 Three U.S. aircraft have gone down in the Anbar province in the past two weeks.
 The Pentagon also announced the death of three more soldiers in Iraq.
-46 U.S. soldiers died in the first 10 days of the month putting December on pace to be one of the deadliest months of the war for US forces.
+Forty-six U.S. soldiers died in the first 10 days of the month, putting December on pace to be one of the deadliest months of the war for U.S. forces.

-Today the president is planning to hold a videoconference with U.S. military commanders in Baghdad and U.S. Ambassador to Iraq Zalmay Khalilzad.
-He is also expected to meet with Iraq’s Sunni Vice President Tareq al-Hashemi in Washington.
+Today the president is planning to hold a video conference with U.S. military commanders in Baghdad and U.S. Ambassador to Iraq Zalmay Khalilzad.
+He is also expected to meet with Iraq’s Sunni Vice President Tariq al-Hashimi in Washington.

 Kofi Annan also said human rights and the rule of law are vital to global security and prosperity.

-In the Indonesian province of Aceh, a former independence leader appears set to become governor after winning a historic election.
-Irwandi Yusuf is a former spokesperson of the pro-independence Free Aceh Movement or GAM.
+In the Indonesian province of Aceh, a former independence leader appears set to become governor after winning an historic election.
+Irwandi Yusuf is a former spokesperson of the pro-independence Free Aceh Movement, or GAM.
 The elections were the first to be held since the Indonesian government and the GAM signed a peace agreement last year.
 Yusuf said he never expected to become governor of Aceh.

 Irwandi Yusuf was jailed in 2003 for opposing the Indonesian government.
 He escaped in 2004 when the tsunami flooded his jail.

-In Chile, a funeral is being held today for former dictator Augusto Pinochet who died on Sunday at the age of 91.
+In Chile, a funeral is being held today for former dictator Augusto Pinochet, who died on Sunday at the age of 91.
 Street celebrations continue in Santiago to mark the death of the man who brutally ruled the country for 17 years.
 Supporters of Pinochet lined up for hours on Monday to pay respects for the former dictator.
 Over 10,000 people filed past his coffin at Santiago’s Military Academy.
-Meanwhile street clashes between supporters and opponents of Pinochet continue.
+Meanwhile, street clashes between supporters and opponents of Pinochet continue.
 Over 100 people have been arrested.
-On Monday Chilean president Michele Bachelet called for calm.
+On Monday, Chilean President Michelle Bachelet called for calm.

-Congressman Dennis Kucinich is planning to announce today that he will run again for president.
-The Ohio Democrat accused the leadership of his party of not pushing hard enough to end the Iraq war.
+Congressmember Dennis Kucinich is planning to announce today that he will run again for president.
+The Ohio Democrat accused the leadership of his party of not pushing hard enough to end the Iraq War.